Understand your company's position and learn more about the options available

 This illustrates why taking sound advice from your accountant as well as a licensed insolvency practitioner prior to beginning the MVL process is vital.
 It is imperative that you are absolutely sure your company is solvent and able to settle its liabilities within 12 months of entering liquidation.
 Failure to do this can have severe consequences.

-Falsely signing a declaration of solvency is a criminal offence; while signing an indemnity could have serious ramifications on your personal financial position should a large creditor claim subsequently come to light.
+Falsely swearing to a declaration of solvency is considered an act of perjury; while signing an indemnity could have serious ramifications on your personal financial position should a large creditor claim subsequently come to light.
 By working alongside trusted professionals you can make sure an MVL is appropriate for your company and its financial situation.

 If you are considering an MVL, contact the experts at Real Business Rescue.
 You can arrange a consultation with a licensed insolvency practitioner at any one of our 100+ offices.
 This meeting will help you understand your current position and whether an MVL is right for you and your company.